ayokanme/atelier/README.md

 API Service to provide product catalog data to the Atelier eCommerce client at production level traffic.

-##
+## Summary

-Scaled and designed multi-layer backend system improving performance of primary API endpoint from 640 rps to 4,900 rps (secondary endpoints: ~1000 rps to >7500 rps) for 1min using caching and load balancing (across 3 servers) through NGINX.
+Designed and sacaled multi-layer backend system improving performance of primary API endpoint from 640 rps to 4,900 rps (secondary endpoints: ~1000 rps to >7500 rps) for 1min using caching and load balancing (across 3 servers) through NGINX.
 Optimized queries to < 2ms in MongoDB.